Chippewa Cree

-The Chippewa Cree Tribe (Officially in ᐅᒋᐻᐤ ᓀᐃᔭᐤ) is a federally recognized tribe on the Rocky Boy Reservation in Montana who are descendants of Cree who migrated south from Canada and Chippewa (Ojibwe) who moved west from the Turtle Mountains in North Dakota in the late nineteenth century.
+The Chippewa Cree Tribe (Officially in ᐅᒋᐻᐤ ᓀᐃᔭᐤ) is a Native American tribe on the Rocky Boy's Reservation in Montana who are descendants of Cree who migrated south from Canada and Chippewa (Ojibwe) who moved west from the Turtle Mountains in North Dakota in the late 19th century.
 The two different peoples spoke related but distinct Algonquian languages.
+They are federally recognized as the Chippewa Cree Indians of the Rocky Boy's Reservation.

-This tribe is the southernmost Cree tribe and the westernmost Chippewa (Ojibwe) tribe in North America.
+This tribe is the southernmost Cree tribe in North America.

-Rocky Boy Indian Reservation is located in Hill and Chouteau counties in northeastern Montana, about 40 mi from the Canada–United States border.
+Rocky Boy's Indian Reservation is located in Hill and Chouteau counties in northeastern Montana, about 40 mi from the Canada–United States border.
 It has a total land area of 171.4 sqmi, which includes extensive off-reservation trust lands.
 The population was 3,323 at the 2010 census.
 The Bureau of Indian Affairs' Labor Force Report of 2005 reported 5,656 enrolled members of the tribe.

 History

-The Chief Asiniiwin (Chippewa) (English translation Stone Child, misnomer Rocky Boy, which conveys an incorrect meaning) and Chief Little Bear (Cree) and their bands were the founders of the Rocky Boy Indian Reservation in north central Montana.
+The Chief Asiniiwin (Chippewa) (English translation Stone Child, misnomer Rocky Boy, which conveys an incorrect meaning) and Chief Little Bear (Cree) and their bands were the founders of the Rocky Boy's Indian Reservation in north-central Montana.
 At the time, Chippewa-Cree lived throughout present-day Montana, on the Blackfeet and other reservations, as well as in the new towns developed by European-American settlers and immigrants.
 In January 1902 Asiniiwin petitioned President Theodore Roosevelt for a closed reservation so the landless Chippewa-Cree could settle and get an education.
 The members were counted in a 1909 census conducted by Thralls B. Wheat, a land allotment agent of the Department of the Interior.
 This census was certified by the agency in April 1909.